JitkaCNGroup/lusteniny-spec/U-08_Mark_stage_as_solved_for_a_team.md

-# U-08: Mark stage as solved for a team
+# U-08: Mark stage/cypher as solved for a team
 **Actor:** Admin

 **Preconditions:**